alaindeseine/veml6030/README.md

 We recommend using autocalibration once you don't need to implement your own measures scheme.

-Object properties returned when promise resolve contain:
+Object properties returned when promise resolve:

 * **rawValue** : The raw value readed from chipset
 * **luxValue** : The optimized value calculated from raw value (in lux) according to VISHAY recommandations